Giskard-AI/giskard/docs/open_source/scan/scan_vision/index.md

 Next, **wrap your model** by using `ModelBase`.
 Your class should override:

 - `predict_rgb_image` which returns the predicted label corresponding to a single image in rgb format given as argument.
-The prediction format should correspond to the one returned by the `get_labels` methods from the Dataset.
+The prediction format should correspond to the one returned by the `get_label` methods from the Dataset.
 - (Optional) `predict_gray_image` if the model supports prediction from images in grayscale.
-The prediction format should correspond to the one returned by the `get_labels` methods from the Dataset.
+The prediction format should correspond to the one returned by the `get_label` methods from the Dataset.

 ```python